Sea Level Rise

 Adapting to rising sea levels and mitigating the impacts of storm surges and associated flooding is a pressing need in coastal areas.

 Solutions Provided by EEMS

-When formulating policy administrative institutions of use sea level rise forecasts in scenarios analysis which is undertaken with a calibrated EFDC model.
-EE offers powerful graphical and statistical tools for comparing scenarios and helping the user to understand the full impacts of the projected sea level rise.
-Forecasts that are used as input to the EFDC+ hydrodynamic model can be analyzed with time series, horizontal profiles and model vs model comparisons.
+When formulating policy, administrative institutions use sea level rise forecasts in scenarios analysis which is undertaken with a calibrated EFDC+ model.
+EE offers powerful graphical and statistical tools for comparing scenarios and helping the user understand the full impacts of the projected sea level rise.
+Forecasts that are used as input to the EFDC+ hydrodynamic model can be analyzed with time series, horizontal profiles and model vs. model comparisons.

 Examples of Studies Done with EEMS